Visualise Your Thesis Competition

 Using the Visualise Your Thesis template

 A PowerPoint template will be available for you to download via the Visualise Your Thesis CloudDeakin site.
+You must use this template in your submission.

 - Your presentation will have three slides; one content slide which will be displayed for a maximum of 60 seconds, and two bookend slides